A client once left my gym because we didn’t have the machine he was used to.

 8. Selectorized Chest Press

-• Adjustable Seat Height: Helps align chest and shoulders with pressing arms.
+- Adjustable Seat Height: Helps align the chest and shoulders correctly with the press arms, improving biomechanics.

-• Target Users: Best for beginners, general fitness clients, and time-conscious members.
+- Target Users: Best suited for beginners, general fitness members, and anyone who values speed and simplicity.

 Conclusion